+Riduzionismo monetario: no soluzione (66)

+O Copyleft: Tommaso Luzzati

+Development and environment: towards a new approach to 1977 socioeconomic and environmental development

+in Steppacher et al. (ed.)

 Unity of economy, society and natural environment.
+According to Kapp economic development, social and natural environment cannot be analysed separately.

+It is dangerous to consider environmental degradation as an unavoidable cost of the economic development as environmental degradation and social costs have a negative effect on the cumulative process of economic development

-Economic development, society, and natural environment cannot be analysed separately. process The development has multidimensional a (incommensurable) nature and cannot be defined only in terms of GNP (e.g. Kapp 1974a, 155). (even worse: ecological footprint!!!)
-"The challenge is reorienting resource allocation according to a more broad calculation that includes also short and long term social costs and considers several alternatives." (ibid., 152).
+The development has multidimensional process a (incommensurable) nature and cannot be defined only in terms of GNP (e.g. Kapp 1974a, 155). (even worse: ecological footprint!!!)

+The challenge is reorienting resource allocation according to a more broad calculation that includes also short and long term social costs and considers several alternatives." (ibid., 152).

+O Copyleft: Tommaso Luzzati

+1977, Development and Environment

+Developing countries and environment: